helmet33/diamond-api/README.md

 1. Add four methods to the express app in diamond.js to:
   - GET a diamond by its id.
-  - POST new values for a diamond by its id.
+  - POST a new diamond, which will respond with the new id of the diamond.
   - PUT a new diamond at a given id.
   - DELETE a diamond by its id.